 - Maintain your mindful focus for a few minutes or more.

 - When it’s time to stop, benevolently take note of how you feel.

 That’s it!
 Just a few minutes of maintaining attention on the breath and letting go of the busy-ness, and you’re refreshed and centered.
-There’s plenty of information out there to help get you going on your mindful journey is to learn to meditate with our online meditation essentials course.
+A great way to get you going on your mindful journey is to learn to meditate with our online meditation essentials course.